 Henry wasn’t even a kicker.
 He was a punter and actually won the Ray Guy Award that year for the nation’s most outstanding punter.
 He was filling in for the injured Caleb Sturgis.
 That didn’t matter.
 Henry nailed the 37-yard field goal to net the Gators their first ever overtime win against the Bulldogs, 34-31.

 But the absolute best part?
 Georgia defensive coordinator Todd Grantham gave Henry a choking sign and yelled at Henry just moments before he went on to kick the game-winner.
-And now, Grantham is Florida’s first-year defensive coordinator.
-Funny how things work.
+Later, Grantham became Florida’s defensive coordinator.
+Funny how things work out.

-1. 2008: Urban Meyer Responds to Georgia’s Unorthodox TD Celebration
+Urban Meyer Responds to Georgia’s “Gator Stomp” TD, 2008

-In 2007, the Bulldogs sent their whole team out to the end zone to celebrate their first touchdown against the Gators.
+In 2007, the Bulldogs sent their whole team out to the end zone to celebrate their first touchdown against the Gators in what was dubbed the “Gator Stomp.”
 It was odd.
 It was a joke.
 But…it worked.
-Georgia won 42-30.
+Georgia won, 42-30.

 Well, UF beat UGA to a pulp the next year by a score of 49-10.
-With under a minute to go, though, head coach Urban Meyer called not one but two timeouts to really rub the victory in Mark Richt’s face.
+You know, the same game that began with Brandon Spikes’ aforementioned truck stick.
+With less than a minute to go, though, head coach Urban Meyer called not one but two timeouts to really rub the victory in Mark Richt’s face.
 No way Meyer forgot what happened the year prior.